nebari-dev/nebari/docs/source/admin_guide/keycloak.md

 If you do set `overrides.extraEnv` as above, you must remember to include `PROXY_ADDRESS_FORWARDING=true`.
 Otherwise, the Keycloak deployment will not work as you will have overridden an important default Helm value that's required by QHub.

 To find out more about using Keycloak in QHub, see [Installation - Login](../installation/login.md)

+The `security.keycloak.realm_display_name` setting is the text to display on the Keycloak login page for your QHub (and in some other locations).
+This is optional, and if omitted will default to "QHub <project_name>" where `project_name` is a field in the `qhub-config.yaml` file.